upwebdesign/laravel-infusionsoft/README.md

 ## Installation

-In order to install Laravel 5 Infusionsoft, just add
+Use composer to install this package:

     composer require upwebdesign/laravel-infusionsoft

-Then in your `config/app.php` add the provider
+For Laravel 5.6+, this package uses service provider and alias auto discovery.
+You can still add the service provider and alias below in `config/app.php`.

     Upwebdesign\Infusionsoft\InfusionsoftServiceProvider::class,

-in the providers array and optionally
+in the `providers` array and optionally

     'Infusionsoft' => Upwebdesign\Infusionsoft\InfusionsoftFacade::class,